What is the MOBILEX Challenge?

 Development of specific algorithms to meet the needs of the MOBILEX Challenge

-The equipment added to the BARAKUDA robot will enable it to generate a large amount of data relating to its environment.
-It will then process this data to model its environment, calculate the most optimal trajectory and follow this trajectory, autonomously and in real time.
+The equipment added to the robot will enable it to generate a large amount of data about its environment.
+It will then process this data in order to model its environment, calculate the most optimal trajectory, and track this trajectory autonomously and in real time.

 Several categories of algorithms have been designed by the REFLEX team to assist the robot: